VladVA: Discriminative Fine-tuning of LVLMs: Method

 \textbf{What makes a good prompt?} Zero-shot adaptation by prompting already provides decent results despite the task changing from generation to discrimination.
 To shed some light, herein, we study (a) what makes a good prompt and (b) how we can identify it.

 To answer these questions, we construct a testbed consisting of 1,000 image-caption pairs from Flickr30k~\cite{young2014image}, which we then use to evaluate the quality of various prompts.
 The prompts (50 image-text pairs in total) are constructed using ChatGPT.
 Each prompt pair is fed, alongside an image and its respective caption, through the LLaVA-1.5-7B model.
-For each image-prompt pair and, respectively, caption-prompt pair, we take its token embedding at the output position and its output probability distribution over the vocabulary and use them to compute two measures for each prompt: the average entropy of its output distributions and the cumulative variance of its embeddings.
-As Figs.~\ref{fig:entropy} and~\ref{fig:decoded-tokens} show, when the model is prompted with sentences consisting of certain keywords, such as \texttt{in a few words} or in \texttt{one word}, the model is pushed to condense the information of the image or text in the next token, resulting in an output distribution with high entropy.
+For each image-prompt pair and caption-prompt pair, we extract the token embedding at the output position and the corresponding output probability distribution over the vocabulary.
+These are then used to compute two metrics for each prompt: the average entropy of its output distributions and the cumulative variance of its embeddings.
+As Figs.~\ref{fig:entropy} and~\ref{fig:decoded-tokens} show, when the model is prompted with sentences consisting of specific keywords, such as \texttt{in a few words} or in \texttt{one word}, the model is pushed to condense the information of the image or text in the next token, resulting in an output distribution with high entropy.
 More importantly, when investigating the generated embeddings, we observe that higher entropy prompts result in embeddings with more spread-out cumulative variance, \ie requiring more principal components to capture the same amount of variance, indicating an embedding matrix with a high rank (see Fig.~\ref{fig:cumvar}).
 This translates into discriminative embeddings that can capture more information about the inputs, making them suitable for embedding tasks.
 The benefit of this behavior is illustrated in Fig.~\ref{fig:retrieval-prompts-correlation}, which shows a positive correlation between prompts with high entropy scores and the model's zero-shot retrieval performance.
 Hence, our approach should seek to produce embeddings with a) spread-out variance and b) probability distributions over the vocabulary with increased entropy.